dscalzi/HeliosLauncher/docs/distro.md

 You can declare an unlimited number of servers, however you must provide valid values for the fields listed above.
 In addition to that, the server can declare modules.

+Only one server in the array should have the `default_selected` property enabled.
+This will tell the launcher that this is the default server to select if either the previously selected server is invalid, or there is no previously selected server.
+This field is not defined by any server (avoid this), the first server will be selected as the default.
+If multiple servers have `default_selected` enabled, the first one the launcher finds will be the effective value.
+Servers which are not the default may omit this property rather than explicitly setting it to false.

 ## Modules

 A module is a generic representation of a file required to run the minecraft client.
 It takes the general form: